LackOfMorals/lackofmorals.github.io/_posts/2024-10-17-token-query-api-the-code.md

 ```

-At this point, Movies has what it needs to go get data from Neo4j , populate a table and return that back to page.
+Lets move to the Movies component.

 ### /srv/components/Movies.jsx

-Lets start with calling the Neo4j Query API.
+We start with calling the Neo4j Query API using the id token.
+I'm using ```fetch``` for the HTTP reequest and there's likely something better than would deal with retries, responses codes etc.. in a more graceful manner

 ```Javascript
         const response = await fetch( "http://localhost:7474/db/neo4j/query/v2" ,